machix/CapstoneProject/CapstoneProjectDescription.md

 Implementing geofencing by consistent use of the user’s GPS will drain the battery on their devices very quickly, and thus is not optimal.
 While this isn’t directly part of the service, it would be useful to research and test the most optimal ways to use the backend service to optimize battery resources.

-Other extensions of this project can be explored.
-These extensions deal with the larger system in which this server-side service will be contained, and thus will be discussed with the professor in person.

 ##Similar Work
-Applicatoins and services that implement geofencing exist, but most are proprietary systems.
+Applications and services that implement geofencing exist, but most are proprietary systems.
+There are many libraries that help with location data and implementation of common data strucutres that will be useful in the implementation.

 ##Previous Experience
 Previous experience at my internship working on web apps with assist me in easily producing a front end to test and demonstrate the functionality of the microservice.
-Additionally, I have built a number of RESTful APIs for personal projects and during hackathons.
+Additionally, I have built a number of RESTful APIs during the internship, for personal projects and during hackathons.
+My solid background in data structures and algorithms will help me navigate through the implemenation of the specific algorithms outlined in the project description.

+#Testing
+Testing is an important, if not essential, part of software development.
+Golang has a testing library that will be used to test this project.
+I will also plan to do performance testing on the microservice to determine the load the microservice is able to handle.

 ##Technology
 The technology stack that will be used is listed below:
 -Golang: Backend language
--React(JS/HTML/CSS): Frontend language used to demonstrate functionality of backend
+-React(JS/HTML/CSS): Frontend language used to demonstrate functionality of backend -Jasmine/Karma: Testing frontend
 -Docker: Container for application deployment
 -Travis CI: Build automation
 -Git/Github: Source Version Control
 -DigitalOcean: Droplet to host the service
 -Google Maps API: Helps gather coordinates for testing

+I will be using the built in Go libraries to test my project, in addition to Jasmine/Karma for testing on the frontend.
+All of the builds and test can be automated through Travis CI.
+The front end portion of the project uses npm and yarn to manage dependences. dep will be included on the backend to manage dependencies in Go.
+Go has a built in formatting tool that can be used by adding it to a build script.

 ##Risk Areas

-#Product Backlog
+In every project I have worked on dealing with HTTP request, I have always run into CORS (Cross Origin Resource Sharing) issues.
+For security reasons, browsers restrict cross-origin HTTP requests initiated from within scripts.
+Problems can quickly arise from this security precaution while testing communication between the front-end and backend of an application.

+Almost all of the implemenations of geofencing use data structures that I am aware of, but unfamiliar with.
+This poses a risk due to the fact I will need to do thorough research to ensure my understanding of the data structure mechanisms are sufficient to allow me to succeed in properly implementing the data structure in the geofencing algorithm.